GijsMulders/epos/README.md

 ### Where can I find documentation? ###

-EPOS is described in [Mulders et al. 2018](https://arxiv.org/abs/1805.08211) The documentation will be hosted at [readthedocs](http://epos.readthedocs.io/en/latest)
+EPOS is described in [Mulders et al. 2018](https://arxiv.org/abs/1805.08211) The documentation is hosted at [readthedocs](http://epos.readthedocs.io/en/latest)

 ### Who do I talk to? ###